Linux VPS (as a Service)

 cd /home/minima

-- Download the minima jar file from Github
+1. Download the minima jar file from Github

 wget https://github.com/minima-global/Minima/raw/master/jar/minima.jar

-Exit back to your user (or the root user)
+1. Exit back to your user

-Reload the services
+1. Reload the services

 sudo systemctl daemon-reload

-- Enable the minima service
+1. Enable and start the minima service

 sudo systemctl enable minima